rayannelana14/Products-API/README.md

 # Products-API
 A node API to manage products

- - run the follow commando to install the dependencies npm install
+Run the commands to install the dependencies and to run the code

-- To run the aPI
+        npm install
         node server.js